iJediPVP/ChatColor/README.md

 * Chat color & style (bold, underline, etc..)

 **No Permissions**
 * Currently this does not support permissions.
 This was designed specifically for my own SMP server which does not use a permission system.
+I will be working on a branch of this that does support permissions soon.